djosephsen/slacker/Readme.md

 ### Todo's in order of when I'll probably get to them:

-* I'm considering some drastic changes to the Broker code to make it so that you can make non-RTM API calls from convienence functions provided by the broker, and be given a channel to block on for a reply from the slack API.
+* I'm considering some drastic changes to the Broker code to make it so that you can make non-RTM API calls from convenience functions provided by the broker, and be given a channel to block on for a reply from the slack API.
 * I'm in the process of porting my [hal handlers](https://github.com/djosephsen/HalHandlers) to slacker so I can replace the Hal bots I'm currently running on various teams with Slacker.
 * Integrated statsd support for emitting metrics
 * Transparent support for custom [slash-commands](https://dbgone.slack.com/services/new/slash-commands)
-* Other loftier stuff like redundency and/or failover that I'm too scared to think about yet.
+* Other loftier stuff like redundancy, failover, and Lua-Plugins that I'm too busy to seriously think about yet.